-The map below illustrates the entire project area where sewer improvements and green street planters will be constructed.
-It also shows the proposed methods of construction and where the new ADA ramps will be built.
+The map below illustrates the entire project area where sewer improvements and green street planters are being constructed.
+It also shows the proposed methods of construction and where the new ADA ramps are being built.

 What’s Happening Now